Cognitive and Psychometric Testing

 "...consistently high quality therapeutic service..."

-In addition to having an overview of the psychological needs and clinical care provision of all students within the school (specifically those in our therapeutic department HEART), and overseeing the therapy team to ensure a consistently high quality therapeutic service, our Strategic Head of Therapeutic Services and Research also provides the following:
+In addition to having an overview of the psychological needs and clinical care provision of all students within the school (specifically those in our therapeutic department HEART), and overseeing the therapy team to ensure a consistently high quality therapeutic service, our Head of HEART and Therapy also provides the following:

 - advice on psychological issues

 - staff training on developmental and mental health disorders

 - 1:1 work with a small number of students with specific difficulties

 The DSMD indicates whether a child or adolescent is experiencing, or at risk for, an emotional or behavioural disorder.

 This is a thorough and focussed assessment of Attention-Deficit/Hyperactivity Disorder (ADHD) and its most common comorbid problems and disorders (Conduct Disorder and Oppositional Defiant Disorder).
 It also assesses for related problems in Executive Functioning, Learning Problems, Defiance/Aggression, and Peer/Family Relations.

 The CBRS is a comprehensive assessment tool that assesses a wide range of behavioural, emotional, social, and academic concerns in children and adolescents.
 The Clinical Index is an extracted version from the Conners CBRS form and can be used to see if further evaluation is warranted in one of the following areas: